 Standish is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Standish is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Standish who work in sales jobs (18.99%), healthcare suport services (9.08%), and office and administrative support (7.12%).

-The percentage of people in Standish with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.51% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Standish is quite a bit lower than the national average among all cities of 21.84%: just 11.51% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Standish in 2022 was $25,659, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $102,636 for a family of four.
 However, Standish contains both very wealthy and poor people as well.